ipfs/specs/http-gateways/SUBDOMAIN_GATEWAY.md

 Summary:

-- data is requested by CID placed in `Host` header
+- Requests carry the CID as a sub-domain in the `Host` header rather than as a URL path prefix
-    - URL paths are not prefixed with `/ipfs/{cid}` or `/ipns/{foo}`
+  - e.g. `{cid}.ipfs.example.org` instead of `example.org/ipfs/{cid}`
+- The root CID is used to define the [Resource Origin](https://en.wikipedia.org/wiki/Same-origin_policy), aligning it with the web's security model.
+  - Files in a DAG may request other files within the same DAG as part of the same Origin Sandbox.
-- retrieve data from IPFS in a way that is compatible with URL-based addressing
+- Data is retrieved from IPFS in a way that is compatible with URL-based addressing
     - URL’s path `/` points at the content root identified by the CID
-- each CID is granted a unique [Origin sandbox](https://en.wikipedia.org/wiki/Same-origin_policy)

 # Table of Contents